 OVERVIEW: This prominent L.A. funder supports both Jewish and secular causes through its grantmaking.
-Areas of support include education, human services, education, Jewish causes, arts and culture, and civic life.
+Funding priorities include education, human services, education, Jewish causes, arts and culture, and civic life.

 IP TAKE: The best opportunity for secular nonprofits in Los Angeles is JCFLA’s General Community Grants program.
-This is a rapidly growing foundation with more donors chipping in each year, which translates into more grant funds flowing to Los Angeles groups.
+This is a rapidly growing foundation with more donors contributing each year, which translates into more grant funds flowing to Los Angeles groups.

-In recent years, the foundation has contributed the most to education, followed by human services and then Jewish continuity.
-Other areas of support include health, civic life, arts and culture, international and foreign affairs, and environment/animals/science.
+In recent years, the foundation has made the most grants to education, followed by human services and then Jewish community.
+Other funding priorities include health, civic life, arts and culture, international and foreign affairs, and environment/animals/science.
 The foundation offers several types of grants, including cutting edge grants, Israel grants, general community grants and capital grants.